gakimball/spacedoc/docs/api.md

 ### tree

-An array containing all of the processed data from the last time Supercollider ran.
+An array containing all of the processed data from the last time Spacedoc ran.
 Each item in the array is a page that was processed.

 ## Next